-We spoke with LendUp’s Credit and Analytics Manager, Emma Kelsey, to learn more about how LendUp is disrupting the $350 billion subprime financial services industry with its first-of-its-kind , consumer-friendly credit cards, and LendUp Ladder business model, and how it helps its borrowers build their credit and and improve their financial knowledge.
+We spoke with LendUp’s Credit and Analytics Manager, Emma Kelsey, to learn more about how LendUp is disrupting the $350 billion subprime financial services industry with the first-of-its-kind, consumer-friendly credit cards and LendUp Ladder business model, and how it helps its borrowers build their credit and improve their financial knowledge.

 The LendUp L Card is a Subprime Standout